zpByte/zpByte/README.md

 ### Hi there 👋

-- 🫡 I'm currently an undergraduate from the Department of Engineering Physics, Tsinghua.
+- 🫡 I'm currently an undergraduate from the Department of Engineering Physics, Tsinghua University.
 - 📚 I'm currently learning SQL and ML.
 - 📬 How to reach me: this-is-zhang-peng@outlook.com